psarnick/cpplox-mirror/README.md

 Based on http://craftinginterpreters.com

-How to run:
+How to build and test:
 * `mkdir build && cd build`
 * `cmake ..`
 * `cmake --build . -- -j 8`
 * `ctest -R VM`

+How to run one file:
+* `./src/cpplox ../test/for/syntax.lox` while in `build` directory
-* `cat compiler.log` to see bytecode and execution trace
+* `cat ./compiler.log` to see bytecode and execution trace

 Done: control flow (conditions and loops).
 Next: functions.